 From my Linkedin:

-I'm a seasoned software engineer with a decade of experience across a broad
+I'm a seasoned software engineer with 15+ years of experience across a broad

 spectrum of technologies.
 I've worked in a variety of companies ranging from

 small startups in someone's dining room (there were no garages available) to